 Whether starting our day with a family Bible story, dedicating time after dinner for daily prayer, or even engaging in charitable acts together, there are countless ways to make this period meaningful for everyone in the household.

-For instance, why not choose a day of Lent for a digital detox as a family?
+For instance, one year, my family chose a day of Lent for a digital detox as a family.

-It’s a beautiful way to foster stronger connections among family members.
-Furthermore, preparing meatless meals on Fridays can become a fun family cooking activity, teaching our older and little kids the values of sacrifice and mindfulness.
+Also, although my church denomination doesn’t require it, preparing meatless meals on Fridays becomes a fun family cooking activity, teaching our older and younger children the values of sacrifice and mindfulness.

-We can also spend extra time volunteering in our local community, embodying the true spirit of benevolence.
+We also spent extra time volunteering in our local community, embodying the true spirit of benevolence.
+Our whole family participated in a church-hosted yard clean-up event for homebound seniors.

-Let’s embrace these opportunities to grow in faith as a family, making it a truly transformative time for us all.
+Embracing these opportunities to grow in faith as a family can make it a truly transformative time for everyone in your family.

 Digital Detox: The Lenten Challenge